jbee/jbee.github.io/lex/index.md

 other patterns.
 Full conformity is then checked in later stages of the parsing.

-A (simplified) pattern to e.g. match any java number is:
+A rough pattern to e.g. match any java number is:

 ```
 {.0-9}[{.xb0-9}[{0-9A-Fa-f_}+][.#+]][{dDfFlL}]